jdeng/rbm-mnist/README.md

 The default monitoring function (progress in demo.cc) will generate a snapshot of the DBN periodically with a rbm-<n>.png and rbm-<n>.dat file.
 The png file shows the weight changes in a straightforward way.
 The .dat file can be used for testing with renaming to the correct name (e.g., dbn.dat).

 # Performance
 There is no extensive testing result yet.
-Below are some intial numbers for your information based on training with first half of the 10k testing dataset.
+Below are some intial numbers for your information based on training with first half of the 10k testing dataset witha few epoches(< 10).
 Testing is carried out on the whole 10k dataset.
 It takes about an hour to train.
 Testing is fast.

 * Simple DBN: ~87%.
 * Fine tuned DBN: on the 5000 training set, 100%; on the whole set, ~98%.